allenai/winogrande/README.md

 ## License

-Winogrande is licensed under the Apache License 2.0.
+Winogrande (codebase) is licensed under the Apache License 2.0.
+The dataset is licensed under CC-BY.

 ## Questions?